toxa-dev/theodinproject.com-05-calculator/README.md

 # Calculator
-This is my solution to the [Calculator project](https://www.theodinproject.com/lessons/foundations-calculator) from The Odin Project.
+This is my solution to the [Calculator project](https://www.theodinproject.com/lessons/foundations-calculator) from **The Odin Project**.

 ## Live Demo
 You can check out the live version of the project here: